bgogetap/GitHubBrowser-Dagger-Sample/README.md

 # GitHubBrowser-Dagger-Sample

-Project used to demonstrate easy to walk-through Dagger dependency chain in a multi-module project.
+Project used to demonstrate an easy to walk-through Dagger dependency chain in a multi-module project.